tkomasa/Star-Citizen-Python-API-Wrapper/README.md

-# starcitizen.tools-API-Wrapper
+# Star Citizen API Wrapper for Python
-This is an API wrapper made in python, for python, using the [Star Citizen API](https://starcitizen-api.com/) made by Corentin Urbain.
+This is an API wrapper made in Python, for Python, using the [Star Citizen API](https://starcitizen-api.com/) made by Corentin Urbain.

 ## Getting Started: